-The City Charter requires an annual contribution to the Fund equal to 18 percent of the gross wages of active fund participants; however, there are no active fund participants as of June 30, 2010 and the Fund is closed to new participants.
+The City Charter requires an annual contribution to the Fund equal to 18 percent of the gross wages of active fund participants; however, there are no active fund participants as of June 30, 2011 and the Fund is closed to new participants.

 Based on actuarial valuations, the Fund's assets exceeded the Fund's liabilities for fiscal years 2004-2005 through 2006-2007; therefore, no contributions were made to the Fund.
 The actuairial valuation performed as of June 30, 2009 determined the unfunded liability to be \$1,886,363; and required annual contribution to be \$194,852.
-The City chose to make an employer's contribution of \$300,000 in the 2009-2010 fiscal year.
+The City chose to make employer's contributions of \$300,000 in the 2009-2010 and 2010-2011 fiscal years.
 The funding policy of the Board of Trustees is to make a minimum contribution upon completion of the actuarial valuation, as required to amortize any unfunded liability over the expected life of the Fund.